yp717/personal-site-v2/content/blog/How I added a Reading Progress Bar to my Gatsby Site/gatsbyjs-reading-progress-bar.md

 tags: ['gatsby', 'javascript', 'reading progress bar']
 posttype: 'blog'
 published: true
-subtitle: The quickest way to add a reading progress bar to a GatsbyJS site
 description: The quickest way to add a reading progress bar to a GatsbyJS site
 ---

 This is how I added a scroll indicator on the top of my site that shows how far a user.
 One of the reasons I'm such a huge fan of Gatsby is its plugin eco-system.
 There are plenty of tutorials and ways to do this from scratch or using other libraries but today I'll run you through how I used the simplest new Gatsby plugin: Scroll Indicator.

 ## So you've decided you want a scrolling progress indicator.
 Is it useful?

 There are pros and cons to having a scrolling progress indicator, but chances are if you're here you may already know that.
 Still, before we go through how to implement one, I think it would be helpful to review the feature's advantages and disadvantages for those unsure or who stumbled here by accident.

 The basic idea of the scrolling progress indicator is that it gives your readers an indication of their progress as they digest your content.
 Some people argue that it subconsciously makes the content, particularly in longer articles, feel shorter.
 That's probably the reason why they are predominantly used on blogs like this one.
 If that were true it would be great for improving your user's engagement with your content!

 <!-- As a quick disclaimer, all the information presented is based on my personal opinions and experience and in no way reflects researched design theory and best UX practices.
 I have however coroborated the information presented with other sources.  -->

 On the opposite site of the spectrum, many argue that the feature is completely useless and redundant.
 Further, some even find it distracting from the actual content they are trying to read because a lot of browsers still have native scroll bars anyway and some users just don't know what it is or expect it (my mum actually said this when she saw the site 😛).
 Particularly on mobile, there's another level of confusion for users because a loading progress bar is often used in the exact same location to indicate new content being loaded onto the site.

 There's a lot to consider but if you're still reading, I'd recommend giving it a try because it's quick to implement and you'll know if it feels right for your site.
 If you're new to gatsby this plugin is also a nice way to get introduced to the gatsby plugin ecosystem.

 The entire process can be broken down into 4 steps and completed in a little under 10 minutes.

-## Step 1:
+## Step 1

 Install all the necessary dependencies (in this case there's only one):